Jesus in the Temple

 Heinrich Hofmann, 1881

 Few scenes from the youth of Christ are so well known or beloved as Hofmann’s rendition of Luke 2:46-47, Jesus in the Temple.
 Even Hofmann’s harshest critic judged this painting “the most pleasing among the many representations of the subject.”
 As with many of Hofmann’s paintings, the narrative is more significant than the representation of a historically accurate setting.
 Here, only the classical columns and Seal of Solomon on the chair suggest a temple location.
-But of greater interest are the figures’ characteristics, gestures, and ways in which they interact with the “precocious” country boy from Nazareth.
+Of greater interest are the figures’ characteristics, gestures, and ways in which they interact with the “precocious” country boy from Nazareth.

 Hofmann portrays the elders as thoughtfully developed personalities that viewers can relate to and compare with their own spiritual sensitivity.
-The ethereal beauty of the twelve-year old Jesus contrasts markedly with the more corporeal elders of the Jerusalem temple.
+The ethereal beauty of the twelve-year-old Jesus contrasts markedly with the more corporeal, yet exquisitely painted, elders of the Jerusalem temple.
 In his lifetime many people questioned Hofmann about his model for the boy Jesus.
 Hofmann responded, “When I read about Christ in the Bible, there arises spontaneously before my fancy a picture of Him which I try to retain and to reproduce—that is my only prototype.”
-This personal vision of the young Christ has resonated with viewers.
+This personal vision of the young Christ resonated with viewers.
 Jesus in the Temple quickly found its place in the collection of one of Dresden’s foremost art museums.